ibexa/documentation-developer/docs/guide/clustering.md

     The command must be executed with the same permissions as the web server.

 While the command is running, the files should not be modified.
-To avoid surprises you should to create a backup and/or execute a dry run before doing the actual update, using the `--dry-run` switch.
+To avoid surprises you should create a backup and/or execute a dry run before doing the actual update, using the `--dry-run` switch.

 Since this command can run for a very long time, to avoid memory exhaustion run it in the production environment using the `--env=prod` switch.